Land Quality Bureau Rulemaking

 The following is the status of drafts going through the workgroup process prior to being made available for public comment.

 • Rewriting of 567 IAC Chapter 102, division IV, Beneficial Use.
 This is a proposed replacement for current 567 IAC Chapter 108.
-The DNR has selected individuals to serve on the Beneficial Use Workgroup and anticipates holding its first meeting in October.
-Feedback obtained from the workgroup will guide decision-making regarding this program and proposed revisions.
-The goal will be to have a draft rulemaking available for internal review by the end of December and posting on our website for external review and comment by the end of January 2025.
+The DNR has selected individuals to serve on the Beneficial Use Workgroup and started meeting in October 2024.
+Feedback obtained from the workgroup guided decision-making regarding this program and proposed revisions.
+The goal is to post the proposed division on our website for external review and comment by mid-February.

 Drafts for Public Review